ironmoneybox/raven/README.md

 ## Document License

-Copyright (c) 2021, Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers, and all Masscollabs Services Communities
+Copyright (c) 2021, Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers, and all Masscollabs Services Communities, masif, and contributors

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3